Knicks vs. Cavaliers odds, prediction: 2026 NBA Eastern Conference finals picks, Game 1 bets by proven model

 After 10,000 simulations of Knicks vs. Cavs, SportsLine's model is going Over on the total (217.5).
 The Over went 2-1 during their regular season matchups, with both of their meetings in New York going over.
 Both squads saw the total eclipsed in their last playoff games, and this continued a trend for each team.
 The Over sports a 4-1 record over the Cavs' last five games, while the Over is 4-2 over the Knicks' last six contests.

 New York and Cleveland each have offenses that are ahead of their respective defenses this season.
 The Knicks rank third in offensive rating, compared to seventh on defense, while the Cavaliers are sixth on the offensive end but just 15th in defensive rating.
-With three players projected to top 20 points, and another half-dozen forecasted to score in double-digits, the model calls for 220 combined points, making the Over a great selection for anybody targeting NBA parlay betting.
+With three players projected to top 20 points, and another half-dozen forecasted to score in double-digits, the model calls for 220 combined points, making the Over, which hits 54% of the time, a great selection for anybody targeting NBA parlay betting.
 See the Cavaliers vs. Knicks spread pick at SportsLine, and you can bet the Over in Knicks vs. Cavaliers at FanDuel here:

 How to make Knicks vs. Cavaliers picks